JoseFilipeFerreira/jbb.py/README.md

 ### Credentials

-get a discord bot Token and place it into a text file named `auth`
+- Get a discord bot Token and place it into a text file named `auth`

-get a acess key to wolfram alpha and place the key in a file named `WA_KEY`
+- Get a access key to wolfram alpha and place the key in a file named `WA_KEY`

-get acess credentials to the google calendar containig the menu and place them in `credentials.json` and `client_secret.json`
+- Get acess to the google calendar and place them in `credentials.json` and `client_secret.json`

 ### Run the Bot
 ```